S.L. Benfica (handball)

 Sport Lisboa e Benfica ([sɨˈpɔɾ liʒˈβoɐ i βɐ̃jˈfikɐ]), commonly known as Benfica, is a professional handball team based in Lisbon, Portugal.

 Benfica play in the top tier domestic league, Andebol 1, and hold home matches at the Pavilhão da Luz Nº 2.
 Since its inception in 1932, Benfica have won 7 Portuguese League titles, 6 Portuguese Cups, 2 Portuguese League Cups, and 7 Portuguese Super Cups.
 Internationally, Benfica won the EHF European League in 2021–22, becoming the first Portuguese club to win the competition.

-In addition to the club's men's reserve team, Benfica B, playing in the second division, Benfica also has a women's team, who are the current Portuguese champions, having won 8 League titles, 7 Cups, and 2 Super Cups.
+In addition to the club's men's reserve team, Benfica B, playing in the second division, Benfica also has a women's team, who are the current Portuguese champions, having won 11 League titles, 9 Cups, 1 Federation Cup and 5 Super Cups.

 History

 Beginning

 Founded on 8 May 1932, Benfica's handball section endured a troubled start shortly after being founded.
 It was inactive from 1939 to 1942–43 because of a conflict between Benfica and the Portuguese Handball Federation.
 Until the 1960s, handball was played by eleven players, and after 1962–63, in another dispute with the federation, Benfica closed the eleven players team and opted for the current team handball.

 The handball section did not achieve success until 1961–62, being overshadowed by the football, cycling, basketball and roller hockey sections of the club during that time.